anton-novikau/boringYURI/README.md

 of the segments in the base path.
 So calling `builder.buildUserUri(42, "students")` will give you `https://example.com/user/students/42`.

-**IMPORTANT:** if you use code obfuscation it is highly recommended to specify the segment name in `@Path` or `@Param` annotations explicitly or add the files that contain these annotation in ProGuard (or R8) keep list.
-Otherwise, when the obfuscator change the method parameter names, you'll have an unexpected result.
+**IMPORTANT:** if you use code obfuscation and do not provide a name in `@Path` or `@Param` annotations explicitly, the name of the path segment or query parameter won't be obfuscated, but the method parameter name will.
+This happens because the obfuscation step is executed after the annotation processing step where method parameter names are transformed into the names of the query parameters or path segments.
+It is still highly recommended to specify these names explicitly in `@Path` and `@Param` annotations in order to make sure somebody won't refactor the code and break the contract with the receiver's side accidentally (eg. back-end may still expect the old query parameter names).

-Path segment name is not obligatory, but you should preserve the order as it's the order of the path method parameter as they appear in the `Uri` in exactly the same order as defined in the method signature, i.e. for the builder method:
+Path segment name is not obligatory, but in this case the path method parameters will appear in the `Uri` in the exactly same order as they defined in the method signature, i.e. for the builder method:

 ```java
     @UriBuilder("/user")